Matt Zbrog

 Forensic counselors aren’t just social workers, though.
 Their expert understanding of psychology as it relates to criminal justice allows them to work on many facets of the legal system.
 Forensic counselors can provide testimony as expert witnesses, sit in on parole meetings, or process inmate evaluations.
 A forensic counselor’s decisions can drastically alter the course of someone’s life, which is one reason why rigorous academic and licensure requirements are in place for this profession.

 Forensic counselors can specialize in many fields, including substance abuse, group therapy, child psychology, or mental health law.
 They may work in hospitals, correctional facilities, or domestic violence shelters.
 In any event, this is emotionally heavy work, and it requires the compassion of a social worker, the objectivity of a legal professional, and the scientific rigor of a psychologist.
-For better or worse, the US Bureau of Labor Statistics (BLS) shows the career outlook for community and social service occupations is on the rise, predicted to grow 10 percent from 2021 to 2031, creating 294,600 new positions.
+For better or worse, the US Bureau of Labor Statistics (BLS 2024) shows the career outlook for community and social service occupations is on the rise; predicted to grow faster than the average for all occupations from 2023 to 2033.
+About 299,400 openings are projected each year, on average, in these occupations.

-With the average salary of a forensic counselor coming in at just under $50,000 a year, this isn’t a profession that’s motivated by money.
-But, interestingly, a PayScale (2022) survey with nearly 3,500 respondents found the vast majority of forensic counselors to be highly satisfied with their job.
+With the average salary of a forensic counselor coming in at just under $55,000 a year, this isn’t a profession that’s motivated by money.
+But, interestingly, a PayScale (2024) survey with over 3,500 respondents found the vast majority of forensic counselors to be highly satisfied with their job.
 Of course, that might have something to do with the fact that their day-to-day lives involve being guardian angels for some of the least fortunate members of society.

 But a guardian angel needs more than wings – forensic counselors need a degree, experience, and a license.
 In addition, forensic counseling has unique pathways that can validate a professional as an expert in their subject and make them eligible to practice.